raynaya/celerybeatredis/README.md

 ## Add to Redis

-Schedules can be manipulated in the Redis database through direct database manipulation.
-There exist two types of schedules, interval and crontab(not working currently).
+Schedules can be manipulated in the Redis database from any redis-cli.
+There exist two types of schedules, interval and crontab.

 The example from Celery User Guide::Periodic Tasks.
 ```python